lauren-14/cisc327-library-management-a2-9654/student_instructions.md

 ```
 Visit `http://localhost:5000` to see the web interface.

-Change the banner to add your name in place of "your name" shown in the image
+Change the banner to add your name in place of "your name" shown in the image (in templates/base.html)

 ![Screenshot showing the banner change](banner.png)